karthikkashyap98/chord-protocol/README.md

 # Chord Protocol

-## What is working?

-We have implemented the peer-to-peer lookup service using the Chord protocol as described in [the publication](https://pdos.csail.mit.edu/papers/ton:chord/paper-ton.pdf)
+This is an implementation of the peer-to-peer lookup service using the Chord protocol as described in [the publication](https://pdos.csail.mit.edu/papers/ton:chord/paper-ton.pdf)

 ### Network Construction